 It is necessary to cover your head and ears during winter treks.
 A balaclava helps to keep your neck warm and does not let cold winds reach you.
 It is usually woolen or mixed synthetic material.
 It protects you from harsh weather and chill winds.

 2.14.
 Quick-Dry Towel

-It takes time for towels to dry in winters, especially in high-altitudes.
+It takes time for towels to dry in winter, especially in high altitudes.
 Quick-dry towels are made of microfibers and dry three times faster.
 They are very useful for winter treks.